jamesdunham/dgo/README.md

 [![Build Status](https://travis-ci.org/jamesdunham/dgo.svg?branch=master)](https://travis-ci.org/jamesdunham/dgo)

 dgo is an R package for the dynamic estimation of group-level opinion.
-It can be used to estimate subpopulation groups' average latent conservatism (or other latent trait) from individuals' responses to dichotomous questions.
-It can also be used to estimate smoothed estimates of subpopulation groups' average responses on individual survey questions.

-dgo implements a Bayesian group-level IRT approach developed by [Caughey and Warshaw 2015](http://pan.oxfordjournals.org/content/early/2015/02/04/pan.mpu021.full.pdf+html) that models latent traits at the level of demographic and/or geographic groups rather than individuals.
-It uses a hierarchical model to borrow strength cross-sectionally and dynamic linear models to do so across time.
+The package implements a Bayesian group-level IRT approach developed by [Caughey and Warshaw 2015](http://pan.oxfordjournals.org/content/early/2015/02/04/pan.mpu021.full.pdf+html) that models latent traits at the level of demographic and/or geographic groups rather than individuals.
+This approach uses a hierarchical model to borrow strength cross-sectionally and dynamic linear models to do so across time.
 The group-level estimates can be weighted to generate estimates for geographic units, such states.
+T

+dgo can be used to estimate subpopulation groups' average latent conservatism (or other latent trait) from individuals' responses to dichotomous questions.
+It can also be used to estimate smoothed dynamic estimates of subpopulation groups' average responses on individual survey questions.
+For instance, it could be used to estimate public opinion in each state on same-sex marriage or the Affordable Care Act.

 This model opens up new areas of research on historical public opinion in the United States at the subnational level.
 It also enables scholars of comparative politics to estimate dynamic models of public opinion opinion at the country or subnational level.

 [This document](https://github.com/jamesdunham/dgo/blob/master/inst/dgirt_details.pdf) describes the model in detail.